kimjoar/fermat/README.markdown

 Fermat
 ======

-A dead simple [Sinatra](http://www.sinatrarb.com/) powered blog engine that parses [Markdown](http://daringfireball.net/projects/markdown/) formatted files.

-Fermat was developed to power [Kimjoar.net](http://kimjoar.net).
+Fermat is a dead simple, no-frills [Sinatra](http://www.sinatrarb.com/) powered blog engine.
+Does a blog engine need a database, editing functionality and commenting?
+Indeed not.
+Fermat parses [Markdown](http://daringfireball.net/projects/markdown/) formatted files, and that's about it.
+In includes rudimentary caching and RSS support, and is exceptionally simple to extend.
+Blogging doesn't get any simpler than this.

 Requirements
 ------------